serokell/tezos-packaging/README.md

 Read [the article](./docs/baking.md) to find out an easy way to set up baking instance on Ubuntu using packages provided by our launchpad PPA.

+For ease of use, a CLI wizard is provided within the `tezos-baking` package, designed to query all necessary configuration options and use the answers to automatically set up a baking instance.

+To use it, install the `tezos-baking` package for Ubuntu and run `tezos-setup-wizard`.

 ## For Contributors

 Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more information.